 Julie Delliquanti is the Manager of Interpretive Programs at the Cantor Arts Center at Stanford University and serves on the National Advisory Council for the Serenbe Artist in Residency Program for which she advises on The Chrysalis Fellowship which is awarded to an artist making work that integrates science and the natural world.
 With a diverse background in arts education, public programs and administrative leadership, she was recently the Executive Director at Atlanta Contemporary (Atlanta, Ga) and has held positions at the Orange County Museum of Art, Peabody Essex Museum, Minneapolis Institute of Arts, Greater Minnesota Housing Fund, Emory University, and High Museum of Art.
 Julie is known for pioneering inventive approaches to accessibility, audience engagement, exhibition design, and interpretive programming.
 She holds a master’s degree in arts administration from Boston University and a bachelor’s degree in art education from California State University at Long Beach.

 Faerthen Felix is the Chair of the Art@FSMLs Committee of the Organization of Biological Field Stations, and the Assistant Manager of the University of California at Berkeley’s Sagehen Creek Field Station, a pioneer in connecting art to field science in service of basic discovery.
+She is editor of ArtSci Converge, a blog for integrating the arts with field stations and marine labs.

 Carl Flink is artistic director of the dance company Black Label Movement (BLM).
 Carl Flink and BLM’s awards include being named to the 2015 Twin Cities StarTribune Best of MN and the 2012 Twin Cities City Pages Best Choreographer and Artist of the Year lists, a 2014 MN Dance Community Sage Award, 2008 and 2012 McKnight Artist Fellowships for Choreography, and 2010 and 2012 MN Ivey Awards.
 Featured in Dance Magazine’s January 2014 issue, Flink’s dancemaking is recognized for its intense athleticism, daring, and humanistic themes.
 He was commissioned for the 2014 American Dance Festival and was the movement director for the Guthrie Theater’s 2015 production of “The Crucible.”
 Flink’s ongoing collaboration with biomedical engineer David Odde called The Moving Cell Project (MCP) recently conducted a residency at the National Centre for Biological Sciences in Bangalore, India in May 2015, as well as, 2012 and 2013 residencies at the Marine Biological Laboratory in Woods Hole, MA.
 These residencies focused on MCP’s ongoing development of its “bodystorming” research technique.
 MCP has also generated 4 TED Talks including “A Modest Proposal: Dance v.
 Powerpoint” created with Science Magazine correspondent John Bohannon featured on TED.com.
 He is the University of Minnesota’s (UMN) Nadine Jette Sween Professor of Dance.
 During the 1990s, Carl was a member of the Limón Dance Company and Creach/Koester Men Dancing, among others, in New York City.
 He holds a JD from Stanford Law School, a UMN Political Science and Women Studies B.A. and was an attorney for Farmers’ Legal Action Group, Inc., St. Paul, MN from 2001-2004.